brooth/jeta-site/mysite/home/markdown/install.md

     apply plugin: 'net.ltgt.apt'

+After the plugin applied, you can use `apt` to setup annotation processing environment.

 ### `jeta.properties`
 As the next step, it's recommended to create `jeta.properties` file to be able to config code generation behavior.
 This file should be located in the root package of the source set.
 Complete configuration guide is on [this page](/guide/config).
-At the installation stage to provide `metasitory.package` is enough:
+At the installation stage to provide `metasitory.package` property is enough:

     :::properties
     metasitory.package=com.example

-<span class="label label-info">Note</span> `metasitory.package` has to be unique in any module.
-In this package the metasitory file is generated.
-Follow [this guide](/guide/at-runtime) to get information about what the metasitory is.
+<span class="label label-info">Note</span> `metasitory.package` has to be unique for any module. `MapMetasitoryWriter` uses this package to gererate a metasotory container in it.
+Follow to [this guide](/guide/at-runtime) to get information about metasitories.

 To allow `jeta.properties` be found by `Jeta` one extra step is needed.
-In case you put this file in the root package, you can provide the `sourcepath` by adding next snippet to the `build.gradle`:
+In case you put this file in the root package, you can provide the `sourcepath` by adding next snippet into your `build.gradle`:

     :::groovy
     compileJava {
         options.sourcepath = files('src/main/java')
     }

 For a reason, `Gradle` doesn't provide it by itself.

 Another available option - `jetaProperties` apt argument.
 Some of the plugins support the providing of these arguments (`net.ltgt.apt` currently doesn't)

     :::groovy
     apt {